arista-netdevops-community/atd-avd/DEMO.md

 ![CloudVision Topology for AVD](./docs/imgs/atd-topo-avd.png)

-## 5. Update underlay routing options
+## 5. Update underlay routing protocol

 By default, AVD leverages EBGP for the underlay and overlay.
 However, these settings can be easily modified to fit your environment.
 For example, if you would like to deploy OSPF as the underlay, update the [ATD_FABRIC.yml](atd-inventory/group_vars/ATD_FABRIC.yml) file by uncommenting the `underlay_routing_protocol: OSPF` variable.